BoQsc/Godot-3D-Male-Base-Mesh/README.md

 The next step would probably be creating animations for Male Base Mesh.
 However the overall revision of Male Base Mesh might be needed and important to have.

-This is a simple T Pose Male Base Mesh.
+This is a simple T Pose Male Base Mesh with Armature.

 # Godot-Male-Base-Mesh
 > I'm making a game and just wanted to help other game developers so i made a